 The Amazon Band Registry offers a number of methods to help trademark owners protect their rights and promote their products.
 However, at least for the US, just any trademark won’t work.
-The Amazon Brand Registry is presently only available for USPTO trademarks on the principal register.
+The Amazon Brand Registry is presently only available for pending or issued USPTO trademarks on the principal register.
 USPTO supplemental registry trademarks are out of luck.

 The USPTO supplemental register is where otherwise OK, but “descriptive” trademarks are put to “age” for 5 years until the mark is considered to have “acquired distinctiveness”.
 So, the moral is that if you are planning to sell on Amazon, it is good to avoid the supplemental register.
 This can be done by registering a less descriptive product name.
 There are trade-offs here, however, since descriptive names help customers understand the purpose of new products.